 SharePoint Online provides a very good feature known as external sharing features in SharePoint Online which allows sharing content with people outside your organization.

 Also, we need to understand what are external users?
-An external user is users outside of your Office 365 subscription.
+An external user is user outside of your Office 365 subscription.
 There is two kinds of external users:

 2- Anonymous users: Anonymous users are users who have a shareable link to a folder or document and can view or edit the document or upload to the folder (depending on the type of link) without having to log in with a username or password.

 These users will not be able to access sites, you can not access licenses to these users.
 They can only view or edit the specific document or folder for which they have an anonymous access link.

 We have to enable external sharing at the tenant level as well as at the site collection level of each SharePoint Online site collection.

 Your organization’s policies don’t allow you to share with these users

 Without enabling external sharing at the tenant level if you will try to share to external users at site collection then you will receive the error: your organization’s policies don’t allow you to share with these users.
 Go to external sharing in the office 365 admin center to enable it.